yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 selection, then the
 [attr()](https://github.com/mbostock/d3/wiki/Selections#attr) method
 will be used to set the height and width of the SVG element.
-The highlighed code below will create our SVG as a child of the body element, and give it height and weight attributes.
+The highlighted code below will create our SVG as a child of the body element, and give it height and weight attributes.

 ```js